bb-io/OpenAI/README.md

 <!-- begin docs -->

 This OpenAI app in Blackbird grants you access to all API endpoints and models that OpenAI has to offer from completion, chat, edit to DALL-E image generation and Whisper.
+The app supports all models available in the OpenAI API, including the latest models like gpt-5, gpt-5-nano, gpt-4.1, o3

 ## Before setting up